 Sassy recovered fairly quickly.
 It took longer for her fur to grow back than for her incision to heal.
 She was back to her happy puppy self in no time!

-Read More: How We House Trained Our Puppy
+Read More: How to House Train Your Puppy